chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 ## Common Errors and Resolutions

-### A computer or group is not showing as available for deployments but I have plenty of available licenses
+### A Computer or Group is not showing as available for deployments, but I have plenty of available licenses

 Once you upgrade to Central Management v0.3.0+, you have upgraded the Agent on the machine to v0.11.0+, and it has successfully completed a check in, then that messaging should go away.
 Note that clients do not get a message back that there was a failure as a security feature - you'll need to consult the Central Management Service logs.
 You can find that at `$env:ChocolateyInstall\logs\ccm-service.log`, or if you are on a version of CCM prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.